jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 - Uploaded Excel files are saved into the app-local `workspace` directory
 - Gemma can use validated workspace tools to list, read, write, copy, and delete files
 - User-selectable Ollama model storage path with model file migration support
-- Qwen can use Excel tools for workbook info, sheet preview, cell read/write, and range aggregation
+- Qwen can use Excel tools for workbook info, sheet preview, cell read/write, range aggregation, and workbook merge

 ## Assumption